You can lose pounds in days

 Cut back on carbs

 You've heard for a long time that the way to lose fat fast is to say no to bread and pasta.
 But quinoa lovers everywhere can breathe a sigh of relief: You can eat carbs.
 In a study in 2015, calorie-for-calorie, restricting dietary fat helped people lose more body fat over a six-day period compared to cutting carbs.
 That's not to say that you need to stop loving avocado and almond butter, either.
 The differences were relatively small.
 You're better off following the healthy eating plan that works for your lifestyle and makes you feel your best, whether that includes carb-rich foods or not.
-For starters, these are the foods that will shift your body into fat-burning mode.
+For weight-loss tips, try these foods that will shift your body into fat-burning mode.

 Work out an hour a day

 Actually, if you were to ask Dr. Hamdy, that's a waste of your time.
 "We find the people who are most successful are those who do 10-minute bouts spread out during the day," he says.
+His weight-loss tips?
 Stretch for 10 minutes in the morning, speed walk during lunch, and then do weights in front of the TV at night.
 On the weekend, plan fun things that are naturally active, like hiking or a nice bike ride.
 The problem with planning hour-long trips to the gym?
 Life happens and that's a habit that's hard to stick with.
 Simply trying to be more active, on the other hand, can become a part of your lifestyle.
 These 60-second exercises can help, too!

 Many celebs have credited going "g-free" (gluten is the protein found in wheat) with their slim physique.
 But it's probably not eliminating gluten that does the trick, but rather forgoing entire food groups (like grains) altogether.
 (It goes without saying that if you have a sensitivity to gluten or have celiac disease, then eliminating gluten is smart.)
 For the majority of us, going gluten-free only "replaces carbs with another carb," explains Dr. Hamdy.
 For instance, you don't eat regular pasta, you eat rice (or gluten-free pasta).
 "You end up eating the same amount of carbs, and sometimes more," he says.
 And remember: Potato chips are gluten-free—and no one would tell you to eat those to lose weight.
 Skip the gluten if you have a medical reason to, but don't skip it in hopes that it's a magic bullet to slim.
-Find out if gluten sensitivity is behind your tummy trouble.

 Eat low-fat foods

 The idea is that if you buy foods with less fat, they should contain fewer calories, right?
 That's only what companies are hoping you'll think.
 Turns out, that only about 60 percent of low-fat foods actually contain significantly fewer calories than regular versions, per 2016 research in the journal Appetite.
 If you're concerned about calories, read the nutrition label to see exactly how much a low-fat food saves calorie-wise.
 You may be better off choosing the full-fat version, like full-fat yogurt, as some research shows that these can make you feel more satiated and satisfied.
+These inspirational weight-loss tips and stories will keep you motivated.

 The right snacks can help keep you from getting ravenous, so you don't end up overeating at your next meal.
 However, we're a country of snackers.
 "Most people gain weight because of snacks, not meals," says Dr. Hamdy.
 That's because we tend to be unconscious about what we're putting in our mouths when nibbling (like snack mix in front of the TV), and that piles on the calories.
 If you like to snack, go ahead and do it, but do it mindfully: Sit down and pay attention to what you're eating, and include a source of protein (like a hard boiled egg or cottage cheese) for staying power.
 Here's how to load up on lean protein.